princeton-sns/scuba/client/README.md

 Identity links this 3PID to user's id (forming "matrix identifiers" or MXIDs).
 However, it is still unclear which parts of this identity are required vs optional, and thus which ones are ultimately used for contact discovery.

+[This](https://spec.matrix.org/latest/#identity) seems to say that 3PIDs are optional, and that at the bare minimum a user can just have a Matrix user ID (to which they can later link other 3PIDs).
+If a user just has a Matrix user ID, though, how would that user contact any other user?

+Note that identity servers seem to be the ones that track this "linking" of IDs, and are thus responsible for looking up users via 3PIDs.
+But can users be looked up via MXIDs?
+Although not explicity, my impression is that the ethod is similar to that of Signal's contact discovery, i.e. leveraging pre-existing social networks rather than creating entirely new ones.